springernature/frontend-toolkits/context/design-tokens/README.md

 These are the ‘unlocked’ tokens, that hold a value that can change.
 Alias design tokens are defined in the `tokens/alias` folder.
 The alias design tokens are used to create the component design tokens.

 ### Component design tokens
 These are the ‘unlocked’ tokens, that hold a value that can change.
-The Component Design Tokens are defined in the `tokens/components` folder.
-The Component Design Tokens are used to create the Component Design Tokens.
+Component design tokens are defined in the `tokens/components` folder.
+The component design tokens are used to create the component design tokens.
 ## Naming design tokens

 With three tiers of Design Tokens, there are three naming conventions for the design tokens.
 These naming conventions include all possible options for the name but they do not all need to be used.
 The resulting value of the design token determine which options are used.